mkarner07/mkarner07.github.io/_posts/2023/2023-11-09-Lean-into-Productivity.md

 Learning is the cradle of innovation.

-To foster a conducive learning environment, Cross-Functional Teams are an excellent starting point as e.g. Eric Ries notes in ”[The Lean Startup](https://amzn.to/3Mal2tB)”.
+To foster a conducive learning environment, Cross-Functional Teams are an excellent starting point as e.g. Eric Ries notes in [The Lean Startup]({% post_url 2023-11-02-Mastering-Innovation-The-Lean-Startup %}).
 When individuals venture into areas beyond their primary expertise, they inevitably encounter a learning curve: once they conquer the initial challenges, the learning process begins.

 This principle holds true within a team context, but the concept of constructing a learning-oriented atmosphere can also be applied to personal productivity.